elpaso/qgis3-server-vagrant/docs/index.rst

 ----

-Bare metal - OS Setup
+Bare Metal - OS Setup
 =====================

 We are using *Ubuntu Bionic 64bit*